tfazli/stm_cmake_template/README.md

 ## Important notice:

 >>>
-**`NOTE 1:`**  As an example, this project includes _**the libraries for the STM32F4xx series**_ of microcontrollers.
+**`NOTE 1:`**  As an example, this project includes _**the libraries for the STM32F4xx series**_ of microcontrollers added as a submodule repository.
 In particular, such libraries are _**CMSIS and SPL**_ for this revision of microcontrollers, as well as a _**third-party USB device library**_.
 The sections below indicate in which directories these libraries are located so that you can reconfigure or replace them in your applications as needed.
 >>>

 >>>
-**`NOTE 2:`**  GoogleTest framework is added as a submodule repository linking [to my google test fork](https://github.com/tfazli/googletest), because in this fork _**arm-none-eabi support**_ is implemented.
+**`NOTE 2:`**  GoogleTest framework is added as a submodule repository linking [to my google test fork](https://github.com/tfazli/gtest), because in this fork _**arm-none-eabi support**_ is implemented.
 You can always fork this repo in case you need it.
 A more detailed description of the unit tests support on a microcontroller using this framework, as well as a description of obtaining test results, is described in the sections below.
 >>>

 >>>